If you’re on the taller or bigger side and love to kayak, then at some point you’ve been there.

 - Large watertight stern hatch

 Best Whitewater: Pyranha Fusion DLX

-Finding a good whitewater kayak is challenging for taller, bigger paddlers.
-Most in this category are narrow sit-inside boats with tight cockpits to allow for better maneuvering around rapids.
+Finding a good whitewater kayak is challenging for big and tall people.
+Most in this category are narrow sit-inside kayaks with tight cockpits to allow for better maneuvering around rapids.
 But Pyranha has managed to meld the best of both worlds.

-With a 286-pound load capacity, the Fusion DLX can accommodate most paddlers and their day gear.
+With a 286-pound weight capacity, the Fusion DLX can accommodate most paddlers and their day gear.

-The sit-on-top design gives you a little more room to move and adjust, though splashing waves will get you wet.
+Being a sit-on-top kayak, it gives you a little more room to move and adjust, though splashing waves will get you wet.

 The seat backrest and thigh straps take the place of a sit-inside’s cockpit and keep you secure.

-When you’re not on the whitewater, the boat has a retractable skeg to enhance the boat’s somewhat questionable tracking and gives it the versatility to handle calmer water too.
+When you’re not on the whitewater, the boat has a removable skeg to enhance the boat’s somewhat questionable tracking and gives it the versatility to handle calmer water too.